mc-smp/AdvancedServerList/docs/profiles/index.md

 The `playerCount -> extraPlayers -> amount` option defines how much should be added to the current online player count to then use as max player count.

 Example: Setting this option to `1` while currently 10 players are online will result in `10/11` being displayed on the player count (Assuming it is not being overriden by the [`playerCount -> text`](#text) option).

+You can use placeholders that resolve into numbers for this option.

 /// details | Example
     type: example